 This allows Interactive Beam to implicitly pass on the information about the location of your pipeline definition.

 Current implementation mainly watches for PCollection variables defined in user code.
 A watchable can be a dictionary of variable metadata such as locals(), a str name of a module, a module object or an instance of a class.
 The variable can come from any scope even local variables in a method of a class defined in a module.

 watch(__main__) # if import __main__ is already invoked watch('__main__') # does not require invoking import __main__ beforehand watch(self) # inside a class watch(SomeInstance()) # an instance of a class watch(locals()) # inside a function, watching local variables within

 If you write a Beam pipeline in the __main__ module directly, since the __main__ module is always watched, you don’t have to instruct Interactive Beam.
 If your Beam pipeline is defined in some module other than __main__, such as inside a class function or a unit test, you can watch() the scope.

 class Foo(object) def run_pipeline(self): with beam.Pipeline() as p: init_pcoll = p | 'Init Create' >> beam.Create(range(10)) watch(locals()) return init_pcoll init_pcoll = Foo().run_pipeline()

 Interactive Beam caches init_pcoll for the first run.

 To visualize data from init_pcoll once the pipeline is executed.

-Once invoked, Interactive Beam will record new data based on the guidance of options the next time it evaluates/visualizes PCollections or runs pipelines.
+Once invoked, Interactive Beam will capture new data based on the guidance of options the next time it evaluates/visualizes PCollections or runs pipelines.